bphermansson/LgMqttremote/README.md

 corresponding code via IR to control the TV.
 The Esp-project is found at https://github.com/bphermansson/espMqttIrblaster

+The codes for Power, Source, Program + and - are hardcoded and cant be changed.
+The codes for Preset 1, 2, 3 and Volume + and - can be changed in the apps settings.
+The labels on the preset buttons can also be changed.
+The presets can for example be set to your favorite channels.
+The volume button codes can be changed if you use an external amplifier.

 Codes:
 //code="2,20DF48B7,32,1";
 2 is for LG TV